isrkan/DevOps-MLOps-Practice/Clouds/GCP/Generative_AI_Leader/01_genai_fundamentals/README.md

 | **Imagen** | Text-to-image generation | Marketing visuals, product imagery, creative content |
 | **Veo** | Text-to-video generation | Video content production, marketing, training materials |

-Each model exists at Layer 2 of the stack and is accessible through Vertex AI (Layer 3) or through purpose-built applications (Layer 5).
+Each model exists at Layer 2 of the stack and is accessible through Vertex AI (Layer 3) for general ML workflows, or through Agent Platform (Layer 3) for building agents and AI applications, or through purpose-built applications (Layer 5).
 The same Gemini model that powers a consumer chat assistant can be accessed directly via API for enterprise application development.

 ---